Human Relations Code of Conduct

 A student who wishes or needs to interrupt study temporarily for reasons of pregnancy, maternity care, or paternity care may be granted a leave of absence for parental responsibilities.
 The general policies governing all leaves of absence are described above.
 A student who is in good standing is eligible for parental leave any time after matriculation.

 Any student planning to have or care for a child is encouraged to meet with the associate dean for student affairs to discuss leaves and other short-term arrangements.
 For many students, short-term arrangements rather than a leave of absence are possible.
-Students living in University housing units are encouraged to review their housing contract and the related polices of the Graduate Housing Office before applying for a parental leave of absence.
+Students living in University housing units are encouraged to review their housing contract and the related polices of the Yale Housing Office before applying for a parental leave of absence.
 Students granted a parental leave may continue to reside in University housing to the end of the academic term for which the leave was first granted, but no longer.

 U.S. Military Leave Readmissions Policy